-Proactively engage customers at key moments of individual journeys.
 The modern customer journey often begins online, with customers researching, reading reviews, price-comparing, and looking for active customer services before making any purchase decisions.
 The ability to quickly respond and address customers’ concerns with modern communications capabilities will drive greater customer loyalty, and increase satisfaction.
 These digital technology innovations will certainly play a vital role to design the superior customer experience, and determine the impact of CX and optimize efforts.
 Customer journey maps should be designed in such a way that it provides clarity, and very quickly, marketers can see what they should put their focus on.
 It should enable marketers to turn the massive and fuzzy that is customer experience strategy into something actionable very quickly.

-Organisations need to solve for increasing pressure on IT to open up bandwidth for delivering connected, personalised experiences for all of their consumers — from customers to partners to employees to developers.
+Organizations need to solve for increasing pressure on IT to open up bandwidth for delivering connected, personalized experiences for all of their consumers — from customers to partners to employees to developers.
 Ensuring an excellent consumer experience remains the constant challenge that companies will face in the new decade, which will directly impact business performance.
-Delivering a personalised and reliable customer experience, according to 93% of business executives, will be critical to the overall business performance.
+Delivering a personalized and reliable customer experience, according to 93% of business executives, will be critical to the overall business performance.
 Also, consumer expectations are rising rapidly.
 Users are focusing on products and services that meet their needs and expectations through smart, immediate, and easy-to-use procedures, with no friction between different channels and no geographical constraints.